heshuis/ipspinepmp/README.md

 1 - Install Flowable following the guideline provided in this link: https://www.flowable.com/open-source/docs/bpmn/ch13-Applications.

-2 - Dowload the iPSpine app provided in the link below and import it to Flowable.
+2 - Dowload the iPSpine app (zip file) provided in this repository and import it to Flowable.